MichaelRea-NZ/Shopping-List-App-Python-Iteration-1/README.md

-Shopping List App – Python (Tkinter Edition)
+Shopping List App – Python (Iteration 1)

 A desktop Graphical User Interface (GUI) application built with Python’s Tkinter library, allowing users to create and manage shopping lists in a simple and interactive way.